rghostin/zap-extensions/README.md

 ## Description
 ZAP custom extensions consists of a set of addons to the OWASP ZAP Zed Attack Proxy.

-The project is part of the course "Design of Software Systems" at KU Leuven.
+The project is part of the course "Design of Software Systems" at KU Leuven with Prof. Roel Wuyts.

 Score: 20/20.